dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

   <details>
     <summary> January 21th, 2023 </summary>
-    Complete Digital Draft #1.
+    Uploaded all of the used icons so far.
+Complete Digital Home Page Draft #1.
 Some features where changed along the way.
 These include:

    - Addition of a tab in the navigation section, under the profile, called "Go To..."when hovered, displays a drop down menu that contains links of important websites